rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-enable-scheduled-images-servers-server-id-rax-si-scheduled-image.rst

     POST /servers/{server_id}/rax-si-scheduled-image

-Enable scheduled images for the specified server.

 This operation enables scheduled images on a server, by creating a image_schedule resource.
 When your images are created, they are named according to one of the following schemes:

 * ``daily-{server-name}-{10-digit-number}``
 * ``weekly-{server-name}-{10-digit-number}``

 Image names are limited to 255 characters.
 The ``{server-name}`` may be truncated, if necessary, for the scheduled snapshot image name to meet this limit.

 If you want to change from daily to weekly scheduled images, simply post a new request containing the day of week and the retention value you desire.
 Likewise, if you want to switch from weekly to daily scheduled images, simply post a new request containing only a retention value.

 In the URI, specify the server ID.

-In the request body, for both daily and weekly requests, specify ``retention`` specifies the 				number of scheduled images created by the scheduled images service to keep for a server.
+In the request body for both daily and weekly requests, specify ``retention`` specifies the number of scheduled images created by the scheduled images service to keep for a server.
 The retention value must be a positive integer from 1 to 65,535 (the system limit).

-In the request body, for weekly requests, specify ``day_of_week``, which indicates the day for 				image creation.
+In the request body for weekly requests, specify ``day_of_week``, which indicates the day for image creation.

 .. note::
    Regarding Retention:

    * Excess scheduled image removal will be done at the time the scheduled images service successfully adds a new snapshot to your account.
    * The way the scheduled images service recognizes that an image is eligible for removal is by locating the following user metadata on the image: ``org.openstack__1__created-by: scheduled-images-service``.
 To save an scheduled image so that it is not eligible for retention culling, simply remove this metadata element.
 We do not recommend adding the above metadata element to an image manually.
    * If a retention value has already been specified for a server, it is overridden.

 This table shows the possible response codes for this operation: